-University employees (except those serving in roles expressly designated to receive confidential information regarding sexual misconduct, intimate partner violence, or stalking) are required to report any information they know about possible sexual misconduct, intimate partner violence, or stalking to the University's Title IX Coordinator.
+University employees, including RAs, (except those serving in roles expressly designated to receive confidential information regarding sexual misconduct, intimate partner violence, or stalking) are required to report any information they know about possible sexual misconduct, intimate partner violence, or stalking to the University's Title IX Coordinator.

-All Residence Life and Housing professional and student staff are required to report any information they know about possible sexual misconduct, intimate partner violence, or stalking to the University's Title IX Coordinator.
 Individuals who do not want their concerns reported to the Title IX Coordinator, can contact confidential resources such as the University Counseling Center at (719) 549-2830 or the Pueblo Rape Crisis Center at (719) 549-0549.

 For additional information/resources regarding sexual misconduct.
-Intimate partner violence, and stalking or to report a concern/complaint, contact the Office of Institutional Equity.
+Intimate partner violence, and stalking or to report a concern/complaint, contact the Director of the Office of Institutional Equity.